 Lucifer's smile vanished, replaced by a sneer.
 "Parasites, all of them.
 I will never bow to those usurpers."
 He stepped over to Mordecai, placing a hand on his shoulder.
 His voice when he spoke was soft, hypnotic.
 "You know I'm right.
 You felt as I did at one time."

-Mordecai's head swam; he didn't know what was right anymore.
+Mordecai's head swam.
+He didn't know what was right anymore.
 An overwhelming desire to side with his brother filled him.
-Suddenly, his sire's voices filled his mind.
-“Be wary of Lucifer's voice.
-He will use it to dissuade you.”
+Suddenly, his Sire's voices filled his mind.
+"Be wary of Lucifer's voice.
+He will use it to dissuade you."

-“Aye, but I have something else in store for you.
-You will become one of whom you despise.”
+"Aye, but I have something else in store for you.
+You will become one of whom you despise."
 Mordecai raised his dagger and plunged it into Lucifer's chest.
-Before Lucifer could react, he shoved his other hand through the opening.
+Before Lucifer could react, he shoved his other hand through the glowing wound.
 His fingers tingled as they brushed against his essence.
 He seized it.

 Comprehension dawned on Lucifer's face as Mordecai pulled back his hand.
 White light, blinding in its intensity, enveloped the chamber.

 Lucifer stumbled, sagged to his knees, clutching his chest.
 "No, you can't do this."